TcMenu/documentation/content/products/arduino-libraries/tc-unicode-helper/tc-unicode-font-documentation.md

 toc_needed = true
 +++

 TcUnicode is a font format suitable for the presentation of a larger number of glyphs from different Unicode blocks.
 On most boards the size difference to Adafruit fonts is relatively insignificant.
+The advantage being that you can have fonts with glyphs from multiple unicode blocks efficiently.

-TcUnicode rendering is also compatible with Adafruit fonts, so you can present both types of font when using the TcUnicode option in the rendering.
-It is supported on all our graphical displays and is easily enabled in the display setup from the code generator dialog.
+TcUnicode rendering is also compatible with Adafruit fonts, so you can use both `Adafruit_GFX` and `TcUnicode` fonts at the same time with `TcUnicodeHelper`.
+For use within TcMenu, it is supported on all our graphical displays and is easily enabled in the display setup from the code generator dialog.

+## How fonts are rendered

+Fonts are rendered with the base line being considered coordinate 0,0.
+The letters ascend above the baseline, and lower case letters such as `y,g` also descend below it.
+This is exactly as custom fonts work in Adafruit_GFX library.

+{{< figure src="/arduino-libraries/images/tcUnicode/unicode-drawing.png" alt="TcUnicode font coordinate system showing ascent, descent etc" title="TcUnicode Coordinate System" >}}

+## Supports both Adafruit_GFX and TcUnicode fonts

-The library is also backward compatible with AdafruitGFX fonts, and can interchange between them without too much effort.
-In the example we show both being used in the same example.
-This format is quite similar to the Adafruit font format, it's better to understand that first.
+The library is fully backward compatible with AdafruitGFX fonts, and can interchange between them without any effort.
+In the examples we show both `TcUnicode` and `Adafruit_GFX` fonts being used in the same example.
+The `TcUnicode` format is quite similar to the Adafruit font format, so an understanding of that helps when understanding our format.

 * [AdafruitGFX font format documentation](https://learn.adafruit.com/creating-custom-symbol-font-for-adafruit-gfx-library/understanding-the-font-specification)
 * [AdafruitGFX font format helpful guide](https://glenviewsoftware.com/projects/products/adafonteditor/adafruit-gfx-font-format/)